-• Comply with the applicable export, import, customs, and foreign trade regulations.
+• Comply with the applicable export control and customs regulations.

 Responsible Minerals Sourcing

 • Take reasonable efforts to avoid in its products the use of raw materials which originate from Conflict-Affected and High-Risk Areas and contribute to human rights abuses, corruption, the financing of armed groups or similar negative effects.